viamrobotics/docs/docs/micro-rdk/encoder/_index.md

 ## API

-The [Encoder API](/components/encoder/#api) is limited to the following supported client SDK API methods, which operate the same as in the full-featured RDK:
+The micro-RDK [encoder API](/components/encoder/#api) supports only the following supported client SDK API methods, which operate the same ways as those in the full-featured RDK:

 - [`ResetPosition()`](/components/encoder/#resetposition)
 - [`GetPosition()`](/components/encoder/#getposition)